Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Conclusion

 \section{Conclusion}

 This paper presented an extensive D-D channel measurement campaign in a street-canyon environment at $154$~GHz and $300$~GHz, under both LoS and NLoS conditions, using an in-house-developed dual-band channel sounder.
-By applying clustering to merged datasets across the two frequency bands, both common and distinct multipath clusters were identified, enabling a comparative analysis of their frequency-dependent characteristics.
-The results show that the dominant scattering processes are primarily the direct path and single-bounce reflections from the north and south walls.
-Statistical analyses reveal no significant differences, but slightly greater degradation is observed at $300$~GHz.
+By applying joint clustering to merged datasets, we identified common multipath clusters and performed a comparative analysis of their frequency-dependent behaviors.
+The results show that the dominant propagation mechanisms are primarily the direct path and single-bounce reflections from the north and south walls.
+While statistical analyses of LSPs revealed no significant differences between the bands indicating geometric dominance, slightly greater interaction loss was observed at $300$~GHz.
+This is attributed to increased interaction losses (e.g., rough surface scattering), which tend to suppress higher-order MPCs more severely than the LoS path.

-A QD channel model was proposed, integrating deterministic components, LoS and major reflections from the north and south walls, with random components representing higher-order or irregular multipath contributions.
-Furthermore, LSPs, including PL, DS, AS, and the Rician KF, were characterized.
-These findings deepen the understanding of sub-THz propagation in urban street canyons and provide essential inputs for the development of accurate, frequency-dependent channel models, supporting the design and deployment of future 6G systems.
+A Q-D channel model was proposed, integrating deterministic components, specifically the LoS and major reflections from the north and south walls, with random components representing higher-order or irregular multipath contributions.
+Furthermore, LSPs, including PL, DS, AS, and the Rician $K$-factor, were characterized.
+These contributions deepen the understanding of sub-THz propagation in urban street canyons and provide essential inputs for developing accurate, frequency-dependent channel models for future 6G systems.